Ashmolean Museum hosts a fascinating collection of history, objects and art from around the world, all under one roof for you to enjoy.

 Meet the team

 Manager recommends: If you're visiting Oxford on a cheap city break you must try punting on the river - it’s so much fun!
-For a great afternoon tea, try the café at St Mary’s Church on Cornmarket Street in the city centre.
-First, work up an appetite and get fantastic views of the city’s dreaming spires by climbing the church’s 13th century tower.
-Or, if you fancy some retail therapy visit Bicester village for discounted designer clothes.
+For a great afternoon check out the Pitts Rivers Museum and Oxford Castle.
+Explore the University Colleges, work up an appetite and get fantastic views of the city’s dreaming spires by climbing the church’s 13th century tower.
+Head to the covered market in Cornmarket Street for shopping and amazing local food, before sampling some of the local bars and nightlife the city has to offer.